Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-where $a$ is the Lagrangian label.
+where $a$ is the Lagrangian label; some transport models based on a hierarchy of Markov models have been studied in a series of works~\cite{BM2002,BM2003}.
 The assumption \eqref{eq:barx} leads to, for example, the stochastic QG equation

-with $F^{l}$ being the right hand side of~\eqref{eq:pv}.
+where $i=1,2$, and $F_i$ being the right hand side of~\eqref{eq:pv}.
 This is the system of stochastic PDEs that we actually solve.
 That is, equation \eqref{eq:barx} is not explicitly solved but describes the motion of fluid particles under the stochastic PDE solution.

 The goal of the stochastic PDE is to model the coarse-grained components of a deterministic PDE that exhibits rapidly fluctuating components.
 The derivation of deterministic fluid dynamics starts from the equation